booyaa/poisonpentametron/README.md

 # Poison Pentametron

 This is a working publication based on my demo for the Berg Little Printer Hackday #2.
+The gals at Berg did a wonderful writeup about the day: [http://blog.bergcloud.com/2013/03/05/berg-cloud-hack-day-number-two/](http://blog.bergcloud.com/2013/03/05/berg-cloud-hack-day-number-two/).

 Approval status permitting this will become available on the Berg Cloud publication directory shortly.